The MacRobertson Trophy Air Race

 Wesley Smith

-Fairey Fox I G-ACXX 62* Britain Harold Gilman
+Fairey Fox I G-ACXX 62* Britain F/O Harold Gilman

 James Baines

-The famous de Havilland DH.88 Comets were developed specifically for this race. de Havilland offered to build these highly customised race planes for the reduced price of £5000, requiring nine months notice.
+The famous de Havilland DH.88 Comets were developed specifically for the MacRobinsons race. de Havilland offered to build these highly customised race planes for a special reduced price of £5000, requiring nine months notice.
 Five were ordered, and three were built (The Green ‘Un #19, Grosvenor House #34, and Black Magic #63).

 DH.88's